Cochylichroa hospes

 The length of the forewings is 5.5–8 mm.
-Adults are golden ochreous with broad, dark brown to rust brown medial fascia and a subapical blotch containing iridescent grey patches.
 Adults are on wing from July to August.

 The larvae feed on developing seeds in flower heads of Helianthus species.
 The species overwinters as a last instar larva.

 Cochylichroa hospes was formerly a member of the genus Cochylis, but was moved to the redefined genus Cochylichroa in 2019 as a result of phylogenetic analysis.